cylc/cylc-doc/src/glossary.rst

       .. admonition:: Cylc 7
          :class: tip

-         In Cylc 7 and earlier implicit tasks were known as "naked dummy tasks".
+         In Cylc 7 and earlier, implicit tasks were known as "naked dummy tasks".

    work directory